Ohio Tax-Free Holiday 2025 Will Run Two-Weeks Soon: Don't Miss Out

 - Ohio was also the country’s 11th-largest agricultural exporting state, shipping $5.1 billion in goods abroad in 2023.

 Manufacturing industries have also faced trouble in Ohio due to a trade spat with Canada and Mexico in April.
-American auto company Stellantis temporarily laid off 900 workers at five U.S. facilities, including in Toledo.
+American auto company Stellantis temporarily laid off 900 workers at five U.S. facilities, including in Toledo, Ohio.

 Even now, Trump’s 25% tariffs on imported car parts are expected to cause car prices to increase.
-For some Ohioans, it may seem that price hikes are just about everywhere.
+For some Ohioans, it might seem that price hikes are just about everywhere.

 The U.S. Chamber of Commerce found that small business owners have been forced to adjust prices on their products as they’ve been unable to absorb the higher costs of tariffs.
 For one business owner in Ohio, the Trump administration’s tariffs on China have caused strain.

-“With announcement after announcement of tariffs, including any computer accessories that I sell online, it leaves me no choice but to probably increase prices again soon,” said Amber Hawkins, President, CEO, and Consultant at Your Computer Needs of Toledo in Ohio.
+“With announcement after announcement of tariffs, including any computer accessories that I sell online, it leaves me no choice but to probably increase prices again soon,” said Amber Hawkins, President, CEO, and Consultant at Your Computer Needs of Toledo.

 Given the economic climate, it’s almost certain that consumers will see slightly higher prices on back-to-school items this year — from clothes to groceries needed to pack your child’s lunch.